 Drive in the screws by using an electric screwdriver, to secure the frame properly.
 Install the pipes and cables and then add the drywall boards to the metal stud frame.

 Thank you for reading our article on how to frame with metal studs and we recommend you to check out the rest of our projects.
-Don’t forget to share our projects with your friends, by using the social media widgets and subscribe to our feed to get the latest articles.
+Don’t forget to LIKE and SHARE our projects with your friends, by using the social media widgets and subscribe to our feed to get the latest articles.
 SUBSCRIBE to be the first that gets our latest projects.